 What Does a Freight Broker Do?

-More than 70 percent of goods are being moved by road, so that means truckers are still our lifeline.
+More than 70 percent of goods in the U.S. are being moved over the road, so that means truckers are still our lifeline.
 They bring us what we need to live day to day.
 And yet, it’s not quite that simple.
 Most truck loads require negotiation from at least three parties, and they could change hands just as many times – or more.

 Freight brokers and carriers, as well as shippers, are the major players in the travel itinerary of a load.
 This is how that load gets from point A to point B and sometimes even to point C. So, let’s trace the life of a load from origin to destination as seen through the perspective of the freight broker and the carrier.

 In a nutshell, a freight broker is a middleman that plugs a shipper to a carrier.
 Freight brokers arrange for the transportation and the tracking of a load hauled by their carrier.
 It is the freight broker’s job to make the loads available and then find reliable, responsible carriers to transport them.

 3PL stands for third-party logistics.
 This is a provider that stores or ships goods and provides more services.
 A 3PL company is not technically a freight broker or freight forwarder, even though the 3PL does sit between the shipper and the carrier.
 But a 3PL company is more interested in research and marketing for the shipper in order to establish a long-term working relationship.
 A 3PL provider could be a fulfillment center that does all the processing of, say, online orders.
 A 3PL could also be the trucking carrier (or company) that hauls those orders.